 (Albany, NY) - New Yorkers with intellectual and developmental disabilities are in jeopardy of losing critical care and services in wake of the COVID-19 pandemic on July 1, 2020.
-The State’s proposed cuts of $238 million, which Senator Carlucci secured for The Office of People With Developmental Disabilities (OPWDD) in the budget, is now on the chopping block.
+The State’s proposed cuts amount to $238 million, funding previously secured by Senator Carlucci for The Office of People With Developmental Disabilities (OPWDD) in this year's budget.

-This massive funding cut will adversely impact nonprofit providers of residential services, Care Coordination Organizations (CCOs), and others who have been on the front lines of the COVID-19 pandemic.
-Direct Support Professionals (DSPs) are working each day to ensure the safety of the individuals with intellectual and developmental disabilities and are left without adequate Personal Protective Equipment (PPE).
+This massive funding cuts will adversely impact nonprofit providers of residential services, Care Coordination Organizations (CCOs), and others who have been on the front lines of the COVID-19 pandemic like Direct Support Professionals (DSPs) who work every day to ensure the safety of individuals with intellectual or developmental disabilities.
+DSPs and other staff at OPWDD licensed providers have reported not having adequate Personal Protective Equipment (PPE).
 Sadly, providers were not given the OPWDD funding necessary for PPE and were without adequate support from the Office of Emergency Management who was tasked with distributing PPE.

 Senator David Carlucci said, “Every day of this crisis, my office advocated for OPWDD providers to get the PPE they needed, and often we saw it was not happening.
 This resulted in OPWDD frontline workers being left exposed to a deadly virus.
 The lack of response at these critical levels was unacceptable and should have never happened.
 I stand with advocates in urging OPWDD to reconsider these devastating cuts and work toward solutions with our nonprofit providers who are doing life-saving work.
 We must fight for our Direct Support Professionals and our State’s most vulnerable.
 I have introduced legislation to speed up the delivery of State and federal funds to reimburse providers within 30 days for COVID-19 costs and expenses.”